Xubuntu/wiki.xubuntu.org/Xubuntu-22.10-Release-Notes.md

 <!-- -->
 ```
         * However, you should be able to press the Enter key to continue with the reboot.
+    * Xubuntu installer on desktop is "untrusted" ([[https://bugs.launchpad.net/ubuntu/+source/ubiquity/+bug/1987958|1987958]])
+        * The launcher can be run from the menu or you can click "Launch anyway".

 ### General Issues